 CEO Wolverton is currently employed with Baptist Health System in Florida.

-Christina Guiriba serves in the capacity of Chief Financial Officer for the Board of Governors of the SORT Organization.
+Christina Hofheimer serves in the capacity of Chief Operations Officer for the Board of Governors of the SORT Organization.
 Christina is a nonprofit professional who has overcome life challenges and overwhelming self-doubt to break through barriers blocking her success, her goal is to become a Philanthropist.
 Christina grew up in Clay County, Florida where she went to Orange Park High/ Class of 2004 She then went to Douglas Anderson School of the Arts/Graduated in 2004.

 Taking every experience as a learning experience, cultivating skills and thinking outside the box have contributed to Christina’s professional development.
 She is currently executive director of her own nonprofit; Christina is also a full-time student at Arizona State University Online where she will graduate with her Masters of Science in Organizational Leadership.